rahul0xkr/gdrv-arbitrary-rw-lpe/README.md

 The exploit achieves **SYSTEM privileges** by leveraging an arbitrary read/write primitive exposed by the driver and performing token stealing.

 ---
+## Operating System Used

+Tested on windows 11 22H2 (OS BUild 22621.4317) with memory integrity turned off.

+---
 ##  Vulnerability

 The driver exposes an IOCTL that allows arbitrary memory copy operations: